 Check Description Payload bit depth This rule tests the bit depth (bits per word) of a Dolby-E stream.
 Although this is usually the bit-depth of the enclosing SMPTE 337M stream, this does not have to be the case.
 The value which is reported and tested is the value found in the first frame of the Dolby-E audio stream.
 If the "CRC and continuity checks" rule is enabled, a warning will be generated if subsequent frames have different bit depths.
-Audio loudness and peak correction This rule can be used to correct the ATSC long loudness or EBU relative loudness of audio elementary stream to user specified value (default being -24 LKFS/LUFS) with user specified tolerance.
-Along with the loudness correction, it is also possible to limit the peak or true peak of the audio elementary stream to user specified value (default value being -2 dBFS).
-By default the corrected audio stream will be saved in original asset location with the name in the format <original_file_name> corrected_ES <track id=""/>.es, if the remuxing options are not chosen in TS or MXF container templates or if the remuxing is not supported for the container format of the stream.</original_file_name>
+Audio loudness and peak correction This rule can be used to perform loudness correction.
+There are two modes of loudness correction: Loudness Normalization Bitstream Loudness Correction When "Bitstream Loudness Correction" is chosen, Cerify corrects the loudness value in the stream header.
+When "Loudness Normalization" is chosen, Cerify can correct the ATSC long loudness or the EBU relative loudness of the audio elementary stream to the user specified value (the default value being -24 LKFS/LUFS) with user specified tolerance.
+Along with the loudness correction, it is also possible to limit the peak or true peak of the audio elementary stream to the user specified value (the default value being -2 dBFS).
+The user can also specify the speech detection threshold for Dialogue Intelligence (the default value being 20%).
+By default the corrected audio stream will be saved in original asset location with the name in the format <original_file_name> corrected_ES <track id=""/>.es, if the remuxing options are not chosen in TS or MXF container templates or if the remuxing is not supported for the container format of the stream.</original_file_name> Dolby-E Guard Band check This rule tests whether the length of Guard Band present in the input Dolby-E stream is within the user specified limits.
+Dolby-E divides audio into frames at a rate aligned with the associated video.
+A Dolby-E frame may not be split.
+An incomplete frame will not reproduce the intended audio, but instead will create an invalid Dolby-E frame with undesirable effects.
+For this reason, a Dolby-E frame is slightly shorter than a video frame, which allows a Guard Band to be used.
+This means that the Dolby-E frame starts slightly after the video frame and ends slightly before it, leaving some unused time at the start and end of the frame.
+The switching point used by mixers and routers falls in this Guard Band, which allows switching between video sources without the corruption of the associated Dolby-E. The Guard Band test checks the Dolby-E frame alignment with the associated video as per Dolby-E Reference Line Positions.
+When this Guard Band check is enabled, a "Dolby-E Guard Band Error" is generated if the Dolby-E frame alignment does not match with the standard reference line positions.
+The error message also lists the Line Positions present in the Dolby-E frames that violate the standard.